 Natural Flavors

-Natural flavors are often added to vodka to provide a unique taste experience.
-These flavors can be derived from various fruits, herbs, spices, or botanicals.
+Natural flavors are often add to vodka to provide a unique taste experience.
+These flavors can be derive from various fruits, herbs, spices, or botanicals.
 Natural flavorings enhance the vodka’s overall profile, adding depth and complexity.
 The careful selection and infusion of natural flavors contribute to the creation of flavored vodkas, offering consumers a wide range of options to suit their preferences.

 Sweeteners